The GC Tooth Mousse is a topical oral health product that contains calcium and phosphate, which helps in the remineralization of the tooth.

-- 1. Take a Pea size of the tooth mousse on your clean finger.
+- Take a Pea size tooth mousse on your clean finger.

-- 2. Apply it over all your teeth with the finger and spread it with your tongue.
-For the areas like in between the teeth where you can not reach, use a interproximal brush or floss coated with tooth mousse.
+- Apply it over all your teeth with your finger and spread it with your tongue.
+For the areas like in between the teeth where you can not reach, use an interproximal brush or floss coated with tooth mousse.

 Contraindications For Using Tooth Mousse

 Tooth Mousse should not be used if you are allergic to: